1jour1vin

 Nose

-complex with red fruit aromas and citrus notes
+a complex bouquet of red berry aromas and citrus notes

 Serve